Horace Howard Furness: Life and career

 Horace Furness was the son of the Unitarian minister and abolitionist William Henry Furness (1802–1896), and brother of the architect Frank Furness (1839–1912).
 He graduated from Harvard University in 1854, embarked on a journey to Europe with Atherton Blight, and then studied in Germany.
 After returning to the United States, he was admitted to the Philadelphia Bar in 1858, but his growing deafness interfered with the practice of law.

 In 1860, he joined the Shakspere Society of Philadelphia, an amateur study group that took its scholarship seriously.
 As he later wrote:

-Every member had a copy of the Variorum of 1821, which we fondly believed had gathered under each play all Shakespearian lore worth preserving down to that date.
-What had been added since that year was scattered in many different editions, and in numberless volumes dispersed over the whole domain of literature.
-To gather these stray items of criticism was real toil, real but necessary if we did not wish our labour over the text to be in vain.

 As editor of the "New Variorum" editions of Shakespeare—also called the "Furness Variorum"—he collected in a single source 300 years of references, antecedent works, influences and commentaries.
 He devoted more than forty years to the series, completing the annotation of sixteen plays.
 His son, Horace Howard Furness, Jr. (1865–1930), joined as co-editor of the Variorum's later volumes, and continued the project after the father's death, annotating three additional plays and revising two others.